Qisheng-Tang/augur-group25/developer-instructions.md

 ### Local Installation
 To contribute to our code base routinely, we recommended that developers configure Augur on their local workstations.
 Start [here](http://augur.augurlabs.io/static/docs/dev-guide/1-overview.html) to get a primer on the project, or jump straight into our [local installation instructions](http://augur.augurlabs.io/static/docs/dev-guide/2-install.html) for developers.

+Make sure when you go to access localhost (which will be using vagrant), you use the port 3333.

 ## Guidelines
 To contribute to Augur, please check out our [development guide](http://augur.augurlabs.io/static/docs/dev-guide/1-overview.html) and [notes on making contributions](CONTRIBUTING.md).
 Also, please note our [code of conduct](CODE_OF_CONDUCT.md).
 We want Augur to be a welcoming development community that is open to everyone.